avetharun/FabricDatapackUtils/docs/index.rst

 Usage and Examples
 =================

-For detailed information on how to use each feature of the Fabric Datapack Utils library, refer to the following sections:
+For detailed information on how to use each feature of the Fabric Datapack Utils library, refer to the  `API  </api>`_ page.

 - `Additional overrides for Resource Pack Item Models  <item_model_overrides>`_
 - `Event handling  <api/events>`_